oliverlee/phobos/README.md

 software to receive incoming connections' is enabled.

 ## Debugging
-The microcontroller can be debugged with OpenOCD and gdb.
+The microcontroller can be debugged with OpenOCD and GDB.

     oliverlee@canopus:~/repos/phobos$ openocd -f openocd_olimex-arm-usb-tiny-h_stm32f4.cfg

-In another shell instance, pass gdb the ELF as an argument
+In another shell instance, pass GDB the ELF as an argument

     oliverlee@canopus:~/repos/phobos/build$ ~/toolchain/gcc-arm-none-eabi-4_9-2015q3/bin/arm-none-eabi-gdb demos/usb_serial/ch.elf

 To connect to target

-    (gdb) target remote localhost:3333
+    (gdb) target extended-remote localhost:3333
-    (gdb) mon reset init

 Additionally, the ELF can be flashed

     (gdb) load
     (gdb) mon reset init

 To debug with thread support, the hardware FPU must be disabled.
+There is an example `gdbinit` file in the root directory that defines a command to connect to the remote and set hardware break/watch point limits in addition to disabling IRQs while stepping.
+This can be used by renaming the file to `.gdbinit` and placing in your home or project directory or by starting GDB with

+    gdb -x <filename>